Guy Houston: California State Assembly

 Houston was first elected to the California State Assembly in 2002, defeating Contra Costa County supervisor Donna Gerber with 53.6% of the vote.
 He was re-elected in 2004 and 2006.
 He was term-limited in 2008 and was succeeded by Democrat Joan Buchanan.

 Houston represented the 15th district, which, during his time in the Assembly, encompassed parts of Contra Costa, Alameda, San Joaquin, and Sacramento Counties.
 During his time in the Assembly, Houston served on the Transportation, Local Government, and Banking and Finance Committees.

 Houston was considered a potential challenger to Jerry McNerney in California's 11th congressional district in 2008 but declined to run because he was not considered conservative enough to defeat McNerney.
 He instead ran for the Contra Costa County Board of Supervisors against Mary Piepho, a political ally and former staffer of Houston's.
-Piepho defeated Houston with 53% of the vote.
+Piepho defeated Houston with 53 percent of the vote.